Ircama/construct-gallery/README.md

 As `construct` accepts keyword arguments passed through the [`_params`](https://construct.readthedocs.io/en/latest/basics.html#hidden-context-entries) entry, also *construct-editor* and *construct-gallery* support them.

-*construct-gallery* can use the same `contextkw` global form defined *construct-editor*, or up to three variables.
+*construct-gallery* can use the same `contextkw` global form defined by *construct-editor*, or up to three variables (reference, key and description).

 `contextkw` is a dictionary of *key: value* pairs of items to be passed to `construct` as arguments.